hombreperro45/docs/docs/library/Core_Template.md

 ## Contribute to this documentation

-In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library).
++In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/).
 Changes are proposed using "Pull Requests."

+(add relevent corenamed.md to end of link)

+## See also

 ## License

 ## Extensions

 --If no extensions use--
-This core does not feature extension use.
+The (Core name) core does not feature extension use.

 ## BIOS